 Exams and Tests

-Skeletal age, as determined by the Risser sign, is also a helpful measure to find out the risk that the curve will get worse.
+Skeletal age is also a helpful measure to find out the risk that the curve will get worse.

 If someone in your family has scoliosis, your children should be checked regularly.

 The goal of treatment for scoliosis is to prevent the spinal curve from getting worse and to correct or stabilize a severe spinal curve.

 - Severe curves or moderate curves that are getting worse may need surgery.

-Surgery may be considered if:
+Surgery may be an option if:

 - Your child has a moderate to severe curve, and the curve is getting worse.

-- Your child has pain or trouble doing his or her daily activities.
+- Your child has pain or trouble doing daily activities.

 For children with moderate curves, the research shows that wearing a brace generally works to keep curves from getting worse as the child grows.
 The more the child wears the brace, the better it works.

 For example, fittings include chest measurements.
 Allow your child to request a same-sex technician, if one is available.
 This can help your child feel more involved and at ease during treatment.

 Try to make it just a routine part of your child's—and your family's—life.

 This knowledge may help your child deal with questions, or even teasing, at school and elsewhere.

 - Encourage your child to talk about the brace with friends.

-- Show your child how to find online forums where preteens and teens talk about their experiences with a back brace.
-These forums can help give your child the courage to keep going.
+Forums where preteens and teens talk about their experiences with a back brace can help give your child the courage to keep going.
 Your child can take part in online discussions and learn all kinds of advice, from what kinds of clothes work best to what to say on a date.

-If you think your child may feel isolated or depressed because of the back brace, ask your doctor for help.
+If you think that your child may feel isolated or depressed because of the back brace, ask your doctor for help.